This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 - Familiarity with parole.
 Participants were introduced to parole officers and familiarized with the parole process to promote greater adherence to the conditions of parole.

 - Individualized release plan.
 Project Greenlight staff worked one-on-one with participants to develop an individualized release plan.
-At its most basic level, this plan was akin to a “day planner,” reminding offenders what they planned to do upon release and when they would do it.
+At its most basic level, this plan was akin to a “day planner,” reminding participants what they planned to do upon release and when they would do it.
 The plan also attempted to provide a degree of structure to the participants’ postrelease activities, helping them add order to what was likely to be a very disorienting time.
-The release plan was given to the participants’ parole officers to make them aware of the goals and tasks established by parolees before their release.
+The release plan was given to the participants’ parole officers to make them aware of the goals and tasks established by those on parole before their release.

 The Greenlight Study

-In the Project Greenlight Study, 735 inmates were divided into three groups and followed for at least 1 year (some for 2 years) after release.
-The intervention group of 334 inmates received the Project Greenlight programming.
-One comparison group (referred to as the UPS group) comprised 113 inmates who were released directly from prisons in upstate New York without any pre-release services.
-The second comparison group comprised 278 inmates who participated in the transitional services program (TSP) already in existence at the facility (in the same prison as the Greenlight participants).
+In the Project Greenlight Study, 735 incarcerated persons were divided into three groups and followed for at least 1 year (some for 2 years) after release.
+The intervention group of 334 received the Project Greenlight programming.
+One comparison group (referred to as the UPS group) comprised 113 incarcerated persons who were released directly from prisons in upstate New York without any pre-release services.
+The second comparison group comprised 278 incarcerated persons who participated in the transitional services program (TSP) already in existence at the facility (in the same prison as the Greenlight participants).

 Interim Quality-of-Life Outcomes